ALib C++ Library

 3.6.3 Debug- And Usage Statistics

 With the provision of compiler symbol ALIB_DEBUG_RESOURCES, static field LocalResourcePool::DbgResourceLoadObserver becomes available.
-If set to &std::cout prior to bootstrapping ALib , the resource load process can be observed on the console, because methods LocalResourcePool::BootstrapBulk and LocalResourcePool::BootstrapAddOrReplace will write information on bulk and singular resource data definitions.
+If set to &std::cout before bootstrapping ALib, the resource load process can be observed on the console, because methods LocalResourcePool::BootstrapBulk and LocalResourcePool::BootstrapAddOrReplace will write information on bulk and singular resource data definitions.
 This tremendously helps to find errors in resource strings, which often are simply missing commas and similar.

 Furthermore, convenience method ResourcePool::DbgDump becomes available which simply writes the list of symbols into an AString, sorted by category and in an alphabetical order.